teqbench/teqbench.system.cors/README.md

 # Trading Toolbox - System Cors

 ## Overview
-The Trading Toobox System Cors (Cross Origin Request) policy management library to enable CORS in ASP.NET Core service application(s).
+The Trading Toobox System Cors (Cross Origin Request) policy management library (NuGet package) to enable CORS in ASP.NET Core service application(s).
 To be called as part of (application) startup.

 Browser security prevents a web page from making requests to a different domain than the one that served the web page.
 This restriction is called the same-origin policy.
 The same-origin policy prevents a malicious site from reading sensitive data from another site.
 Sometimes, you might want to allow other sites to make cross-origin requests to your app.
 For further background, see [references](#References).